Updated: Sep 5

 When your fabric is dyed, be careful not to wash it with other items.
 Wash it on its own at least 10 times, or until the water it is in washed in runs clear.
 You can test this by soaking it overnight and checking to see that no color transfers to the water.
 If you have not used a fixative, your fabric may never stop transferring its color.

 For best results, your fabric should be 100% natural fiber, like cotton or wool.
-Modern linens may work, but many have been treated with wrinkle resistant products that impede dying.
+Modern linens may work, but many have been treated with wrinkle resistant products that impede dyeing.
 Begin with a relatively pale color, like white.

 Other Natural Dyes